 Bulgaria is where I got my first exposure to communism.
-At the time, Bulgaria was an integral part of the soviet block.
+At the time, Bulgaria was an integral part of the Soviet bloc.
 Most people spoke Russian along with their native language.

 In Sofia, the capital, I saw my first woman bus driver and the first policewoman.
 I also noticed how serious and no-nonsense they were.

 Sofia also reminded me of Damascus, Syria.
-Like Damascus, it sits under a mountain (Vitosha), and it has a mix of historic buildings and extra-modern centers.
+Like Damascus, it sits under a mountain (Vitosha) and has a mix of historic buildings and extra-modern centers.

 The most memorable sights are Alexander Nevsky Cathedral and the city center, which contains the remains of ancient Serdica.

-I also remember Sofia for its dreary cold weather and continuous rains.
+I also remember Sofia for its dreary, cold weather and continuous rain.

 Interesting Facts: Bulgaria is one of the oldest countries in Europe.
-It is also the only one, which never changed its name since its establishment in 681.
+It is also the only one which has never changed its name since its establishment in 681.

 But while in Bulgaria, we met a cousin who convinced us to visit the coastal city of Varna.
 Varna is a beach town on the Black Sea.
 The city has a long history since ancient Greek times, who called it Odessos.

-But we spent most of our time in the modern beach resorts swimming in the black sea, meeting new friends from all over Europe, and trying the local bread and snacks.
-We even watched an American movie dubbed Bulgarian at an open-air theater.
+But we spent most of our time in the modern beach resorts, swimming in the Black Sea, meeting new friends from all over Europe, and trying the local bread and snacks.
+We even watched an American movie dubbed in Bulgarian at an open-air theater.

 Interesting Facts: Plovdiv, Bulgaria's second-largest city, is the oldest, constantly inhabited city in Europe.
-For most of its 8,000-years-long history, it was known as Philipopolis.
+For most of its 8,000-year-long history, it was known as Philippopolis.

 In Varna, I also met Nikolaj, a teenage boy training to be a tourist ambassador.
 He knew a little English, and so did I. We fumbled through English and gestures to learn where to refill our propane tanks – and about life in Bulgaria.

 Before I met him, we noticed how cheap food is.
 But for him, everything in Varna was costly.
-It seems that they all lived on the edge of poverty.
+It appears that they all lived on the edge of poverty.

 We were fortunate to visit Yugoslavia before it disintegrated into six independent countries.
 At the time, we didn't notice any divisions or unrest.
 People just went on with their lives.